vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 AND (certification = 'PG' OR certification = 'R');
 ```

-Otherwise, due to PostgreSQL's precedence ruels, you may not get the results you're expecting!
+Otherwise, due to PostgreSQL's precedence rules, you may not get the results you're expecting!

 *** =pre_exercise_code
 ```{python}